 We compared the accuracy of the approximations by simulation of balanced samples with varying numbers of groups, g, and observations per group, n.
 These were summarized by graphs that compare the p-values obtained from simulations under the hypothesis to the uniform distribution.
 For each configuration we considered 100,000 replications, with $\sigma_i^2 = 1$ and $\mu_i = 2(g - i)$ for $i = 1, \ldots, g$.
-The results are shown for two cases in Figure 3, with further results given in the Supplementary Notes.
+The results are shown for two cases in Figure 4.
 In the left panel, g = 3 and $n_i = 5$, giving two interest parameters and four nuisance parameters.
+As might be guessed from the gear data example, the likelihood ratio statistic yields p-values that are too small, but this is corrected by Bartlett's statistic \tilde{w} .
+The directional p-value is remarkably accurate in all cases, with a distribution practically indistinguishable from that of \tilde{w} , although the p-values in individual cases can be different.
 In the right panel we took the extreme case of g = 1000 with $n_i = 5$; this has 999 interest parameters and 1001 nuisance parameters.
-As might be guessed from the gear data example, the likelihood ratio statistic yields p-values that are too small, but this is corrected by Bartlett's statistic \tilde{w} .
-The directional p-value is remarkably accurate in all cases, with a distribution practically indistinguishable from that from \tilde{w} , although the p-values in individual cases can be different.
-When g = 1000, inference based on the likelihood ratio statistic or on Skovgaard (2001)'s statistic w^ break down completely, but Bartlett's test and the directional test maintain their level extremely well; with a slight edge to the directional test apparent in Table S.2 in the Supplementary Notes.
-The more realistic cases of g = 10 and n = 20 are also reported in the Supplementary Notes: the likelihood ratio test and Skovgaard's statistic are noticeably non-uniform, whereas the directional test and Bartlett's test are essentially exact.
-We also computed an alternative version of w^ , $w^{} = w - 2\log\gamma$, which is asymptotically equivalent to w^ in (2), but in all cases w^ outperforms w^{} .
+Inferences based on the likelihood ratio statistic or on Skovgaard (2001)'s statistic w^ break down completely, but Bartlett's test and the directional test maintain their level extremely well.
+In further simulations with the more realistic values g = 10 and $n_i = 20$ (not shown), the likelihood ratio test and Skovgaard's statistic are noticeably non-uniform, whereas the directional test and Bartlett's test for homogeneity of variances, but we have not been able to verify this analytically.